Flavio58it/Automatic-weld-defect-detection-using-yolov3/README.md

 if you haven't python installed on your computer you can use the executable file directly by downloading it with the weights and cfg file in here https://drive.google.com/file/d/10rYKCr1pXuuZh8AKF6P7QqYh0NCgjORl/view
 # Detecting defect in dicom image:
 ![Sans titre](https://user-images.githubusercontent.com/47951668/88341229-22db9c80-cd35-11ea-9a01-0896f93b60d8.png)
- # perspective
+ # Perspective
- - I will gather much more training data to improve the mAP and the accuracy
+ - I will gather more training data to improve the mAP and the accuracy
  - I will augment the number of classes detected to be 7 different classes equally to weld defects types which will make the app more useful
  - I will use PYQt5 instead of tkinter in order to improve the GUI design